 After researching and reviewing dozens of pepper soup recipes, I came up with my own “Nigerian” version, using chicken as the “meat” and dried crayfish as the seafood.
 Traditional pepper soup recipes generally call for cooking an entire chicken in the pot, and I will do that another time around.
 For convenience, I chose boneless chicken thighs and left a bit of the fat on them to help flavor the soup.
 Sweet potatoes are common in West African cuisine so I added a couple of those for additional texture and body.
 And palm oil is a must.
 Now, for the seasoning…

 The biggest obstacle to cooking a West African-style Pepper Soup is finding the ingredients to make the pepper seasoning.
 Many of these spices are not easily found in the U.S. If you live in a city with an African grocery or large farmer’s market, I would start there.
-Otherwise, you can do what I did and order a ready-to-cook Pepper Soup Seasoning mix online.
+Otherwise, you can do what I did and order a ready-to-cook Pepper Soup Spice Mix online.
 The seasoning mix looks like curry powder, but the primary taste is pepper – different than black pepper but peppery all the same.
-Alligator Pepper – one of those spices common to West African cooking – is listed as the primary ingredient.

 This is a very intriguing and delicious soup.
 The peppery spiciness is contrasted yet complemented by the smoky saltiness of the dried crayfish.
 Pepper soup is often reputed to have restorative powers, and is a favorite pick-me-up after a late night on the town, and it’s this see-saw balance of pepper and salt that I believe makes it so.